Fabutech/DeFi-PokemonTrader/Readme.md

     npx hardhat node
     ```

-#### Setup and run the backend of the web3 application
-3. Set up the backend application:
-    Open a new terminal and navigate to the folder you cloned the git repository to
+3. Set up the backend application (Open a new terminal and navigate to the folder you cloned the git repository to):
     ```bash
     cd DeFi-PokemonTrader/Application/backend
     npm install